sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hfsplus-tools</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tools to create/check Apple HFS+ filesystems
+Short desc    : Tools to create/check Apple HFS+ filesystems
 URL          : http://gentoo-wiki.com/HOWTO_hfsplus
-Лицензия     : APSL 2.0
+License      : APSL 2.0
-Описание     : HFS+, HFS Plus, or Mac OS Extended are names for a file system developed by
+Descript     : HFS+, HFS Plus, or Mac OS Extended are names for a file system developed by
              : Apple Computer to replace their Hierarchical File System (HFS).
 In addition to
              : being the default file system on modern Apple computers, HFS+ is one of two
              : formats, FAT being the other, that are supported by the iPod hard-disk based